 Treasure Is Laid Up for Us in Heaven

 Some people strive to get everything they can on earth no matter who they have to step on to get it.
 While it is great to have nice things on earth, know that they will rust, tear, and might get stolen.
-Our treasure is laid up for us in heaven, according to Matthew 6:19-21.
+Our treasure is laid up for us in heaven that will not rust, tear and get stolen, according to Matthew 6:19-21.

-Don't ever think that you are missing out when you don't get everything you want on earth.
-Better things are laid up for you in heaven.
-Before Jesus left this earth, He promised that He would go to prepare a place for us that is better than anything we have ever seen, according to John 14:3.
-That's because this earth is not our home.
-We should be homesick for heaven, which is our eternal home.
+Better things are laid up for us in heaven.
+Before Jesus left this earth, He promised that He would go to prepare a place for us, according to John 14:3.

 Practice the Prayer of Relinquishment

 People say, "Let go and let God."
-Do they actually do what they say?
 Most people say it, but they still hold onto their problems.
 We should practice the prayer of relinquishment.
 That means we should relinquish our problems to God and then get out of the way.

 Because of free will, God will never push us aside to help us.
-If you really want God's help than let go of your problem and let God handle the situation in His own way.
-He doesn't need your help to perform miracles in your life.
-So, do what you say: "Let go and let God."
+If you really want God's help then let go of your problem and let God handle the situation in His own way and in His own time.
+He doesn't need our help to perform miracles in our lives.
+Therefore, we should do more than merely say it.
+We should be intentional and really "Let go and let God."

 Don't Pray for Money

 I do not pray for money.
 Money is never what I want.
-Money is the secondary thing for what a person wants.
+Money is the secondary thing for what anybody wants.
 Money is spent, recycled, or given away in some form.

 It is more effective to pray for the primary thing that you want the money for.
 If you have a bill and no money to pay the bill, pray for the bill to be settled.
 Someone might pay the bill for you, or the bill might be waived.